AlbrechtL/welle.io/README.md

 ### LimeSDR

-Connect the Antenna to the RX1_W port and start welle-io with the options -D soapysdr --sdr-antenna LNAW.
+Connect the Antenna to the RX1_W port and start welle-io with the options -d soapysdr --soapysdr-antenna LNAW.
 SoapySDRUtil --probe=driver=lime may show other possible options.

 ### USRP

-Start welle-io with -D soapysdr --sdr-driver-args driver=uhd --sdr-antenna <antenna> --sdr-clock-source <clock source>.
+Start welle-io with -d soapysdr --soapysdr-driver-args driver=uhd --soapysdr-antenna <antenna> --soapysdr-clock-source <clock source>.
 To list possible values for antenna and clock source use the command "SoapySDRUtil --probe=driver=uhd".

 Building
 ====================